The UK's first homes to be fuelled entirely with hydrogen heating have been officially opened for public demonstration.

 The homes will now be made available for schools, colleges and universities to visit, to help raise awareness about energy efficiency in homes.

 Why is Hydrogen Heating Being Developed?

-Currently around 85% of homes are heated with polluting natural gas, and hydrogen technology is considered by experts to play a key role in the future of smart heating because the main by-product of burning hydrogen gas is water.
+Currently around 85% of homes are heated with polluting natural gas, and hydrogen technology is considered by experts to have a key role in helping the UK reach net zero by 2050.
+This is because the main by-product of burning hydrogen gas is water.